-- Develop the new transit infrastructure required to encourage transit use and reduce auto dependence - Develop new infrastructure in accordance with TTC, Toronto and TWRC design criteria/guidelines - Provide for full accessibility to the disabled community; - Minimize street and right-of-way (ROW) widths. - Provide new transit facilities within a five 5 minute walk of the majority of the residents and businesses of planned waterfront developments

-- Establish transit network connections to integrate the recommended services with the existing transit system in accordance with an integrated systems plan; - Utilize existing infrastructure to the extent possible taking advantage of existing and planned transportation corridors may reduce impacts to the natural, social and economic environment; - Avoid, or where this is not possible, minimize impacts to natural systems with particular emphasis on natural features, functions, systems and communities; and - Maximize the use of "Green" transit technology;
+- Develop the new transit infrastructure required to encourage transit use and reduce auto dependence; - Develop new infrastructure in accordance with TTC, City of Toronto and TWRC design criteria/guidelines; - Provide for full accessibility to the disabled community; - Minimize street and right-of-way widths; - Provide effective transit services within a five 5 minute walk of the majority of the residents and businesses of planned waterfront developments; - Establish transit network connections to integrate the recommended services with the existing transit system in accordance with an integrated systems plan; - Utilize existing infrastructure to the extent possible taking advantage of existing and planned transportation corridors may reduce impacts to the natural, social and economic environment; - Avoid, or where this is not possible, minimize impacts to natural systems with particular emphasis on natural features, functions, systems and communities; - Avoid, or where this is not possible, minimize impacts to significant cultural features; and - Maximize the use of "Green" transit technology.
+A range of possible existing and developing "green" propulsion technologies (electricity, fuel cells, etc.) will be considered when evaluating vehicle technologies so that both existing and future conditions are taken into account.